ni/measurement-plugin-converter-python/CONTRIBUTING.md

-# Contributing to Measurement Plug-In Converter Python
+# Contributing to Measurement Plug-In Converter for Python

-Contributions to Measurement Plug-In Converter Python are welcome from all!
+Contributions to Measurement Plug-In Converter for Python are welcome from all!

-Measurement Plug-In Converter Python is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/measurement-plugin-converter-python).
+Measurement Plug-In Converter for Python is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/measurement-plugin-converter-python).

-Measurement Plug-In Converter Python follows a pull-request model for development.
+Measurement Plug-In Converter for Python follows a pull-request model for development.
 If you wish to contribute, you will need to create a GitHub account, clone this project, push a branch with your changes to your project, and then submit a pull request.